oguerrer/oguerrer.github.io/src/content/research/vote-trading.md

 ---
 title: 'Quantifying vote trading through network reciprocity'
-description: 'A network-based method to estimate vote trading from roll call data.'
+description: 'Our aim with this paper was to create the first method to estimate vote trading in congresses using roll call data.
+We develop a network approach and succeed at providing the first large-scale estimates of vote trading and validating our results with previous micro-level studies.'
 pubDate: 'Nov 04 2016'
 publicationLink: 'http://dx.doi.org/10.2139/ssrn.3866572'
 ---